NATIONAL MOM AND POP BUSINESS OWNERS DAY

 According to the U.S. Small Business Administration, there are more than 27 million small businesses in the United States.

 Owning your own business is a goal that many people strive to attain.
 It takes long hours, hard work, and much dedication.
-Countless hours of nurturing the business are needed in the process of growing the business.
+Countless hours of nurturing the business are needed to grow the business.
 From starting out to building and expanding, a successful small business is the goal of every owner.

 Some of these Mom and Pop shops are handed down from one generation to the next while others are new start-ups.
 “Mom and Pop” businesses offer superior customer service as the owners take personal pride in their operations as well as pride in their communities.